 In the 14th century, a simple residential fortress existed on today’s castle premise.
-It was extended between the 16th and 17th centuries to a four-winged building.
-In 1715, the château was converted into an oriental summer palace for riverside festivals.
+And, in 1715, the château was converted into an oriental summer palace for riverside festivals.

 The Pillnitz Castle complex consists of three main buildings, the Riverside Palace (Wasserpalais) on the riverfront, the Upper Palace (Bergpalais) on the hillside, and the later Neoclassical New Palace (Neues Palais).
 The buildings enclose a Baroque garden and are surrounded by a large public park.
 It is worth to mention that the upper staircase built on the Elbe side in 1722 was supplemented in 1725 by water stairs forming a gondola dock.

-The Pillnitz Castle stands out among other castles in Dresden with its 28-hectare park surrounding the main buildings mainly contains an English pavilion, a Chinese pavilion, a conifer garden, an orangery, and a Palm house.
-The 500 metres long chestnut-lined alley runs parallel to the river bank, flanked by small rectangular hedged parterres.
-The centerpiece of the Baroque flower garden is a pond with a large fountain.
+The Pillnitz Castle stands out among other castles in Dresden with its 28-hectare park surrounding the main buildings mainly contains such as an English pavilion, a Chinese pavilion, and a Palm house.
+The 500 metre-long chestnut-lined alley runs parallel to the river bank, flanked by small rectangular hedged parterres.
+The centerpiece of the Baroque flower garden is a large fountain.
 Besides, it also features botanical attractions from all over the world.

-Or, you can take the Elbe river cruise, a vintage paddle wheel steamer to see the castle.
+You can take the Elbe river cruise, a vintage paddle wheel steamer to see the castle.
 The steamer starts at Terrassenufer in the old city centre.
 It passes the three famous castles in Dresden and the 5 famous Elbe bridges.
-Then, you can join the 1.5-Hour guided tour of Pillnitz Castle is a costume tour roaming through Pillnitz Castle with Countess von Brühl.
+Then, you can join the 1.5-Hour guided costumed tour roaming through Pillnitz Castle with Countess von Brühl.